forgecrafted/ruby-stylus/README.md

     require 'stylus'

+    # Accepts a raw string or an IO object (File, StringIO or anything that responds to 'read').
-    Stylus.compile(File.read('application.styl')) # returns the compiled stylesheet.
+    Stylus.compile(File.new('application.styl')) # returns the compiled stylesheet.

-    # Using the compress option
+    # Using the compress option, removing most newlines from the code.
     Stylus.compile(File.read('application.styl'), :compress => true)

     # Or use the global compress flag
     Stylus.compress = true
     Stylus.compile(File.read('application.styl'))

+### With the Rails 3.1 Asset Pipeline.

+Just add the `stylus` gem to your Gemfile and the gem will hook itself into Sprockets and enable the `.styl` templates for your stylesheets.

 ## Changelog
 [here.](https://github.com/lucasmazza/ruby-stylus/blob/master/CHANGELOG.md)